 One affordable, safe, developmentally honest place where a child can watch other children doing the things children should be growing toward.
 Self-care, environmental care, physical movement, music, helping the people around them.
 A place where a parent can sit next to the child for ten minutes and have something real to talk about afterward.
 A place where the screen earns its place in the day, instead of taking it.

 The right answers come with the right questions.
 As long as the question stays "how many hours," the answer will keep missing what actually shapes a child.
+The right question is whether the screen leads the child deeper into real life, or pulls them away from it.

 Less scrolling.
 More growing.